-Will you be the only certified financial planner I’ll be working with?
+7.Will you be the only certified financial planner I’ll be working with?

-When you call with a question, who will you speak to?
+When do you call with a question, who will you speak to?
 Some financial advisors practice alone or with a partner or two, and they directly manage the relationships with their clients.

-How often do you update my financial plan?
+8.How often do you update my financial plan?

-and how it is being affected by world events, market forces, changes in your life, and its investment management performance.
+What you don’t want is a ‘set it and forget it’s a financial planner.
+You need someone who continually pays attention to your portfolio, and how it is being affected by world events, market forces, changes in your life, and its investment management performance.

 Pillar Wealth Management updates every client’s financial plan four times per year.

-Do you believe you can outperform the market?
+9.Do you believe you can outperform the market?

 This is a self-awareness question for your financial planner.
 They should tell you something about how few active traders or fund managers are able to outperform the market.